 Yes!
 We have lots of people who attend our events on their own.
 We hope in future to introduce specific ways for those flying solo to enjoy the events together.
 But generally, our crowd is friendly, and the relaxed vibes enable people to get chatting.

-Can I bring my teenager / friend who is under 18 and loves drag?
+Can I bring my teenager / friend who is under 18?

 Sorry, no. Our events are currently for over 18’s only.
 Some of our workshops will be offered to other ages, but these will be clearly labeled.

 To guarantee you get tickets for our sell out events first, sign up to our newsletter here.
 We also sometimes send out ticket offers to other ace shows / events in Sheffield too.